fbeline/fsm-clj/README.md

 ## Documentation
 Refer to the [documentation](doc/documentation.md) for more detailed information as:

-- Transitions with actions
+- Transitions with actions.
-- Transitions guard
+- Transitions guard.
-- State Machines with accumulator
+- State Machines with accumulator.

 ## License